 How Pregnancy and Delivery Change Vaginal Tissue

 In late pregnancy, hormones soften ligaments and change the way collagen fibers are arranged so the birth canal can stretch.
-During a vaginal birth, the muscles of the pelvic floor and the tissue that supports the bladder, uterus, and rectum can be stretched or partially torn.
+During delivery, the vagina dilates dramatically to let the baby pass, which stretches the muscles of the pelvic floor and the tissue that supports the bladder, uterus, and rectum Medical News Today.
 If you had a larger baby, a long pushing stage, or more than one vaginal delivery, that stretching can be greater.

 Postpartum, estrogen levels drop, especially while breastfeeding.
-Lower estrogen can make the vaginal lining thinner and drier, which means the tissue is more fragile and slower to recover.
+Lower estrogen can make the vaginal lining thinner and drier, which means the tissue is more fragile and slower to recover What to Expect.
 Together, these factors can set the stage for ongoing laxity rather than a complete return to your pre-pregnancy baseline.

 Signs Vaginal Laxity Is Affecting Daily Life